pananton/busrpc-spec/docs/style.md

 ## File structure

-All *proto* files must be structured in the following way:
+All protobuf files must be structured in the following way:
 1. Line `syntax  =  "proto3";`
 2. Package name
 3. Imports (ordered, see [this](#imports) section)